kunalbotla/v4/content/hero/index.md

 ---
 title: 'Hi, my name is'
-name: 'Brittany Chiang'
+name: 'Kunal Botla'
-subtitle: 'I build things for the web.'
+subtitle: 'I am a student and more.'
 buttonText: 'Get In Touch'
 ---

-I'm a software engineer based in Boston, MA specializing in building (and occasionally designing) exceptional websites, applications, and everything in between.
+I'm a student in Massachusetts at Lexington High School, swift developer, LHS PF Debate member, and a former student at Acera School.